guardianproject/NetCipher/README.md

 |Volley             |`StrongVolleyQueueBuilder`    |`StrongBuilder.Callback<RequestQueue>`     |
 |Apache HttpClient  |`StrongHttpClientBuilder`     |`StrongBuilder.Callback<HttpClient>`       |

-Your `Callback` needs to implement three methods.
+Your `Callback` needs to implement four methods.

 The big one is `void onConnected(C client)`, where you are handed an instance of your designated HTTP API connection (e.g., an `OkHttpClient` for OkHttp3).